Inist-CNRS/tdm-factory/README.md

 Then run `make update-front-api`.

-You also need a ngrok host for the external host in `tdm-be/config/devlopement.json`
+You also need a [ngrok](https://ngrok.com/) host for the external host in `tdm-be/config/devlopement.json`, to create a ngrok endpoints run `ngrok http 3000`.

 After setting up this you can run `make run-dev`